Why are flights to Kuwait so expensive in 2026?

 for long-haul flights to Kuwait

-Most travelers book Australasia–Kuwait flights by price and schedule—but aircraft choice determines whether you arrive refreshed or wrecked.
+Most travelers book Europe–Kuwait flights by price and schedule—but aircraft choice determines whether you arrive refreshed or wrecked.
 Cabin pressurization, humidity, seat configuration, and service standards vary dramatically on this route.

 Below are carriers we recommend—with superior configurations on flights from the US and Canada to Kuwait.